Money as a Wedding Gift

 Misconception: Money Gifts Are Impersonal

 Another misconception is the belief that giving money is impersonal compared to a physical gift.
 However, today, many couples appreciate monetary gifts for their practicality.
-Moreover, how personal or impersonal a gift is often lies in the presentation.
+How personal or impersonal a gift is often lies in the presentation.
 Adding a heartfelt note or choosing a creative way to present the money can add a personal touch to your gift.

 Tips to Personalise Your Money Gift